-- 1. Student will be expected to attend all classes, come prepared, and participate in all discussions.
+1. Student will be expected to attend all classes, come prepared, and participate in all discussions.
 The success of this course for each student depends on appropriate engagement with the materials presented either by the instructor or other students.
 After each class session the instructor will award up to 4 points for that particular session.
+Points will be awarded as follows: 2 points for attendance, 1 point for preparation, and 1 point for participation.
 An absence, no matter what the reason, will result in no points awarded for that session.
-Total possible points to be awarded in this area: 36. - 2.
-Students will work in partnership with others to develop a presentation for the class This presentation must address an ethical issue/dilemma related to the content of the assigned readings and chapters for that week and include all of the components in the presentation outline which will be provided by the instructor.
-It is expected that the presentation include a stimulating learning activity for the class that focuses on an ethical dilemma.
+Total possible points to be awarded in this area: 36.

+2. Students will work in partnership or individually to develop a presentation for the class This presentation will address an ethical issue/dilemma related to the content of the assigned readings and chapters for that week and include all of the components in the presentation outline which will be provided by the instructor.
+It is expected that the presentation reflect the use of ethical codes, laws, and research, related to the topic and include a stimulating learning activity for the class that focuses on an ethical dilemma.
 This is not to be a review of the entire chapter, but rather the selection of an issue related to the chapter with in depth exploration and learning activities related to that issue.
-This presentation should be roughly between 45 to 50 minutes in duration.
 Each student and/or team will be assigned a date to present and should have examples, handouts, and other materials that could be used as reference materials.
 Students should provide paper copies for the instructor and classmates with an electronic copy being provided to the instructor prior to class.
-Each team member will share equally in points awarded by the instructor.
-Total possible points to be awarded in this area: (20) - 3.
-There will be weekly quizzes during the term, each of which will focus on a finite set of readings from the required text and assigned readings for the week.
+If working with a partner, team members will share equally in points awarded by the instructor.
+Total possible points to be awarded in this area: (20)

+3. There will be weekly quizzes during the term, each of which will focus on the reading from the required text and assigned readings for the week.
 Quizzes will be multiple choice, true/false and/or short answer which will be worth 5 points each.
 Each student will be allowed to take scores from the top 4 quizzes.
-Total possible points to be awarded in this area: 20. - 4.
-Each student will produce a Professional Practice Manual (PPM) containing all of the following information and organized in the following manner:
+Total possible points to be awarded in this area: 20.

+4. Each student will produce a Professional Practice Manual (PPM) containing all of the following information and organized in the following manner: